Andy Raun: Big plans for a big year in Hastings

 - At Mary Lanning Healthcare, a $20 million project is under way to double the size of the current Medical Services Building, providing space for — among other things — the new nursing education program for the Bryan College of Health Sciences in partnership with MLH and Hastings College.
 (Both Hastings College and Central Community College have been aggressively seeking out opportunities to partner with other educational institutions, including each other, to benefit current and future students.)

-— The Hastings Family YMCA is raising $13.9 million to more than double the size of the current 16th Street Y location, allowing to a consolidated, more efficient and up-to-date operation in service of all generations in Hastings, from young children to senior citizens..
+- The Hastings Family YMCA is raising $13.9 million to more than double the size of the current 16th Street Y location, allowing a consolidated, more efficient and up-to-date operation in service of all generations in Hastings, from young children to senior citizens.

 - Hastings Catholic Schools are raising $10 million to renovate and expand their high school, which has gone more than 60 years without an overhaul, and build an endowment for increased teacher pay.